 This method is best done when the soil is moist.
 It’s effective and environmentally friendly, but it needs a lot of effort and patience.

 Smothering is another effective organic way to get rid of the lily of the valley.
 This can be done in early spring when the plant starts to sprout.

 First, make sure to cut any mature plants as close to the ground as possible.
-Then, lay down a landscaping fabric, cardboard, a tarp, old carpet, or several layers of moistened newspaper over the entire area where the lily of the valley grows.
+Then, lay down landscaping fabric, cardboard, a tarp, an old carpet, or several layers of newspaper (moistened) over the entire area where the lily of the valley grows.